 - 5 mint leaves approx

-- 2 tsp balsamic vinegar aged, if possible
+- 2 teaspoon balsamic vinegar aged, if possible

-Lightly toast the pine nuts in a dry skillet or on a baking sheet under the broiler, keeping a close eye as they can quickly burn.
+- Lightly toast the pine nuts in a dry skillet/frying pan or on a baking sheet under the broiler//grill, keeping a close eye as they can quickly burn.
 Set aside to cool.

 - Slice the mozzarella into bite sized pieces and cut the peach into slices.